dkmaker/aider-batch/README.md

 1. Load the batch configuration
 2. Set environment variables
 3. Process template variables
+4. Create LastMessage.txt with the processed template
-4. Execute Aider with the configured parameters
+5. Execute Aider with the configured parameters and LastMessage.txt
-5. Clean up temporary files
+6. Clean up temporary files after completion

+Note: LastMessage.txt is used internally to pass the processed template to Aider.
+The file is overwritten on each batch operation and removed when processing completes.

 ## Development and Testing